 Heat inputs are ordinarily an order of magnitude lower than arc welding processes, promoting the adoption of deep penetration laser welding in components requiring minimal thermal distortion.

-TWI has considerable experience in the successful development and qualification of deep penetration laser welding procedures for a variety of different applications, across numerous industry sectors.
+TWI has considerable experience in the successful development and qualification of deep penetration laser welding procedures.
+Applying for a variety of different applications, across numerous industry sectors.

 • Deep narrow welds